Lorentz invariant entanglement distribution for the space-based quantum network: Diffraction effects

-\paragraph*{Diffraction effects}
+\section{Diffraction effects}

 Up to this point, we have made one idealization in that the effects of photon diffraction were not included.
 In a more realistic situation, the photons will have a spread due to diffraction and will have a superposition of different momenta $ \bm{p}, \bm{q}$.
-All three types of states that were considered (\ref{typeiepr}), (\ref{singlephotonepr2}), (\ref{singlephotonepr3}) in fact have the same entanglement as a maximally entangled Bell state in all frames.
+All three types of states that were considered (\ref{typeiepr}), (\ref{singlephotonepr2}), (\ref{eq:li22}) in fact have the same entanglement as a maximally entangled Bell state in all frames.
 As discussed in Ref. \cite{adami}, relativistic effects can affect the amount of entanglement as it changes the diffractive spread of the photons.
 This type of error is of relevance to our case as it is not a systematic error that is correctable through local operations on Alice and Bob's satellites.

-We estimate the magnitude of these corrections for the three types of photonic entangled states.
-To take into account of diffraction, we integrate with a momentum distribution \cite{adami}
+We now discuss how such relativistic corrections affect the three types of photonic entangled states.
+For type I and II states, to take into account of diffraction, we integrate with a momentum distribution \cite{adami}

-where the $ | \Psi (\bm{p},\bm{q}) \rangle $ are the states (\ref{polarizationepr}), (\ref{singlephotonepr}), (\ref{mark2state}) in the source satellite's frame.
-Here $\tilde{d\bm{p}}\equiv\frac{d^3\bm{p}}{2|\bm{p}|} $ is a Lorentz-invariant momentum integration measure and the $f(\textbf{p})$ is a normalized diffraction function.
-For a specific model of the photon spread, we follow the same form as that given in Ref. \cite{adami} where only angular spread of photons were considered, and the magnitude of the momentum is set to a constant:
+where the $ | \Psi (\bm{p},\bm{q}) \rangle $ are the states (\ref{polarizationepr}) and (\ref{singlephotonepr}) in the source satellite's frame and $g (\textbf{p})$ is a normalized diffraction function.
+The type III states (\ref{typeiiistate}) already have a spatial distribution and do not require integration as we explain further below.
+For a specific model of the photon spread, we follow the same form as that given in Ref. \cite{adami} where only angular spread of photons traveling in the \textit{z}-direction were considered, and the magnitude of the momentum is set to a constant.
+A photon traveling in arbitrary direction, obtained by rotating the photon traveling along \textit{z}-axis about \textit{y} and \textit{z} axes by the angles $\zeta$ and $\alpha$, respectively, would have a Gaussian spread about the \textit{z}-axis of the form